Atlanta A-Bloom: Best Gardens Around Atlanta

 Tulips, daffodils and other beautiful flowers are blooming all around us!
 Visit some of the most colorful gardens in Atlanta and beyond.

 For a Fee:

 The community-run garden relies on visitor donations and is built piece by piece over time, resulting in something new each visit.
-Artistic installations, ponds, paths and a variety of flower beds bring the area together, including a new child-focused garden.
+Artistic installations, ponds, paths and a variety of flower beds bring the area together, including a child-focused garden.
 Don’t forget to visit Big Lou the emu and feed him raw fruits, vegetables and crackers.
-270 Arizona Ave.
-NE, Atlanta.

 These historic gardens offer a rare glimpse into 1920s Atlanta.
 See Italian-style architecture, flowers, woods, the rustic, woodsy Hollow with a pond and more as you walk around.
 The gardens are open seven days a week; check online before visiting to see if they’re closed for a private event.